-We all experience fear sometimes, but it can paralyze us in the face of significant changes.
+We all experience fear sometimes, but it can also paralyze us in the face of significant changes.
 That’s not cool.
 Big changes are going to happen consistently in our lives.
+This is an undeniable fact that we cannot escape.
 When fear stops you in your tracks, take a few moments to consider the five strategies listed below so you can overcome your fear and move forward with positive life pivots.

 1. Start Small